6i-software/vba-monologger/src/getting-started/usages/add-pre-processor.md

 ---
 description: Explore the role and implementation of log pre-processors in VBA Monologger.
-Learn how to enrich log messages with additional metadata and manage logging effectively using built-in pre-processors and custom formatter settings.
+Learn how to enrich log messages with additional metadata.
 ---

 ## What is a log pre-processor?